 Aman Kumar

-Aman graduated with departmental honors, university distinction, and Phi Beta Kappa from Stanford University with a B.S. in Symbolic Systems, specializing in human-computer interaction.
-He has an M.S. in Computer Science with distinction in research, specializing in artificial intelligence, also from Stanford University.
-He holds an M.B.A. from Harvard Business School, where he was nominated for the Dean’s Award, and a certificate in entrepreneurship and innovation from the Stanford Graduate School of Business, where he received the GlaxoSmithKline award.
-In 2005 Aman was named the United States Presidential Scholar for the State of California by President George W. Bush.
+Aman graduated with honors, university distinction, and Phi Beta Kappa from Stanford University with a B.S. in Symbolic Systems and an M.S. in Computer Science with distinction in research.
+He holds an M.B.A. from Harvard Business School, where he was nominated for the Dean’s Award, and a certificate in entrepreneurship from the Stanford Graduate School of Business, where he received the GlaxoSmithKline award.
+In 2005 Aman was recognized as California's top male graduating high school senior by President Bush at the White House.